 Horsetail Research Demonstrates Positive Outcomes in Hair Growth

 Hair counting was done to identify the results.
 The group using the supplement achieved positive results with an average hair growth increase of 35.7%.
 On the other hand, the subjects in the placebo group showed only a 1.5% improvement.
-Therefore, this study shows that the subjects reported favorable effects on hair gain with the supplement containing horsetail compared with the placebo.
+Therefore, this study shows that the subjects reported more favorable hair gain with the supplement containing horsetail than the placebo.

-This study also indicates that this supplement may be a viable option for the treatment of hair loss.
+More so, this study also indicates that this supplement may be a viable option for treating hair loss.
 It is also possible that the ingredients, including horsetail, might be related to the decrease in the production of dihydrotestosterone (DHT) in the body.

 The hormone testosterone is responsible for converting to DHT with the aid of the enzyme 5-alpha reductase.
-When this occurs, DHT inhibits hair growth by shrinking the follicles, which eventually prevents healthy hair growth.
+DHT inhibits hair growth by shrinking the follicles when this occurs, which eventually prevents healthy hair growth.

 Study Shows Promise for Horsetail Enhancing Hair Growth in Oral Supplement

-In a second study titled, A Double-Blind, Placebo-Controlled Study Evaluating the Efficacy of an Oral Supplement in Women with Self-Perceived Thinning Hair (2). a double-blind, placebo-controlled study was conducted to evaluate the efficacy of an oral supplement in women with perceived hair loss.
+In a second study titled, A Double-Blind, Placebo-Controlled Study Evaluating the Efficacy of an Oral Supplement in Women with Self-Perceived Thinning Hair (2), a controlled study was conducted to evaluate the efficacy of an oral supplement in women with perceived hair loss.

-Specifically, this random, placebo-controlled, double-blind study was designed to test that the administration of a new oral supplement will increase hair growth in adult women.
+Specifically, this random, placebo-controlled, double-blind study was designed to test whether administering a new oral supplement will increase hair growth in adult women.
 Most participants complained of self-perceived thinning hair associated with poor diet, stress, and hormonal influences.
 The women participated in the study for 6-Months.

 The mean number of terminal hairs in the target scalp area increased from 271 at baseline to 571.
-After six months, the hairs increased further to 609.6.
-This was significantly greater than the mean number of terminal hairs among the placebo-treated subjects at baseline (256.0).
+After six months, the mean number increased further to 609.6.
+This growth in the number of hairs was significantly higher than the mean number of terminal hairs among the placebo-treated subjects at baseline (256.0).

 These results support the hypothesis that the oral supplement containing horsetail extract increases hair growth in women with thinning hair.
 In addition to the hair growth, improvements occurred in overall hair volume, thickness, hair shine, and moisture retention.
 Therefore, this study suggests that horsetail for hair growth is a valid claim.
 In conclusion, the daily dose of a proprietary supplement containing horsetail significantly increases hair growth after 90 and 180 days with no adverse effects to report.

-Based on numerous studies’ work and research, horsetail can enhance the texture, strength, and sheen of the hair and promote hair growth.
+Based on this and other numerous studies’ work and research, horsetail can enhance the hair’s texture, strength, and shine to promote hair growth.